The Complete Guide To Venmo For Nonprofits: How & Why To Use Venmo For Donations & Fundraisers

 Translation: Don’t try to create a Venmo business profile and convert it or create any new profile without going through PayPal.

-Step 1: Create (Or Log Into) A PayPal Nonprofit Business Account
+Step 1: Create A PayPal For Nonprofits Business Account

-Read our guide to PayPal for nonprofits for a detailed breakdown of how to create a nonprofit PayPal account.
+Read our guide to PayPal for nonprofits for a detailed breakdown of how to create a PayPal Business account specifically for nonprofit organizations.

 Step 2: Find Venmo In Your PayPal Business Tools